 Answer: Economists may make different scientific judgments.
-Economists may have different values and interpret data in a different way to arrive at different conclusions.
+Economists may have different values.
 There may not really be much disagreement because one of the economists on the programme may be one of a small minority while the majority of economists may actually agree.